 As with any technology-based solution, having the right hardware and software can make or break your company’s overall performance.
 It can be argued that software is more important when it comes to making a selection than the hardware since it’s the software that will conduct your meeting and bring your virtual world to life.

 At Arthur, we have helped organisations in implementing virtual reality as a virtual collaboration platform to conduct meetings for a geographically distributed team.
-To read more about the use of virtual reality in the workplace please check out our other blog posts.
+To read more about the use of VR for business meetings please check out our other blog posts.